porterjamesj/s3-bug-demo/README.md

 # S3 bug demo

-A demo of the bug described in an upcoming blog post of mine.
+A demo of the bug described in [this blog post](http://jamesporter.me/2015/12/09/mysterious-memory-consumption.html).

 To reproduce: